PRX/corporate.prx.org/CONTRIBUTING.md

 Any content added to the open block field essentially lives under the given `id`.
 If `block-field` tags on different pages shared the same `id` they would also have the same content.

 It is possible to generate the `id` for the tag dynamically.
-This allows you to define an open block field on a view that gets reused (for example, a `Blog` post view), and each instance of the view would have unique content in the open block field.
+This allows you to define an open block field on a view that gets reused (for example, a `Blog` post view), and each instance of the view would have unique content in the open block field. (e.g., `id="blog-post-{the_blog_post_id}")

 ## Layout + Region + Content